adamConnerSax/dataBuilder/readme.md

 Extra, runtime specified, options may be passed to each builder by creating a type to wrap the type-level metadata and deriving HasMetadata.
 See the optionParser example for more details.

-For any given type, you may make your own builder (by writing your own instance of Builder f) if the template derived behavior is not appropriate.
+For any given type, you may make your own builder (by writing your own instance of Builder f g a) if the template derived behavior is not appropriate.

 Types: